Carbon Ceramic vs Cast Iron Brakes: Real Tradeoffs

 Read this like a buyer

-- Daily benefits: dust, corrosion behavior, and feel over bumps.
+- Daily benefits: dust, corrosion behavior, and how it feels over bumps.

 | Comparison | Cast iron rotors | Carbon ceramic rotors | So what? (practical advice) |